Gakuzi/secretary-plus/SUPABASE_SETUP.md

     created_at TIMESTAMPTZ DEFAULT now(),
     updated_at TIMESTAMPTZ DEFAULT now()
 );
-ALTER TABLE public.tasks ADD COLUMN IF NOT EXISTS completed_at TIMESTAMPTZ;
-ALTER TABLE public.tasks ADD COLUMN IF NOT EXISTS parent_task_id TEXT;
 DO $$ BEGIN
   IF NOT EXISTS (
       SELECT 1 FROM pg_constraint